GitCraigRash/SpaceX_Presentation/README.md

 # This Repository studies the probability of success of a SpaceX launch.
 The predicitons create a goal that a hypothetical company, SpaceY, must achieve to compete with SpaceX.
-The results are presented in powerpoint format in file ___ .
-The code for the results is in file ___,other files are research for the results.
+The results are presented in n SpaceX_Presentation.pdf .
+The code for the results is in file ___.
+Other files are research for the results.